Dilven/puppy/README.md

 ## Getting Started

-First, add API_KEY to .env.local and run the development server:
+First, add env variables to .env.local(you can look at .env.example) and run the development server:

 ```bash
 npm run dev